 For a full day to day account of what happened, what we ate, and more from the retreat totally check out the Vegan Noms blog!
 I’d like to give you a few snippets of things I really enjoyed that make this retreat special and unlike any retreat you could go on.
 Our first day started with a 2 hour walking tour around the grounds and the village where Alam Sari is located (about 20 minutes drive north of Ubud).
 Dewa, who grew up in the village of Keliki and has worked at Alam Sari for 17 years, took us around the garden showing us all the wonderful things they grow to use at the resort.
 It all my years as a gardener I had never seen fresh ginger growing!

-The meal in the collage above is lunch on Day 2, which included tofu and veggie skewers with peanut sauce, roasted potatoes, steamed veggies, and papaya salad.
 The food during the retreat was above and beyond my wildest dreams!
 I had written up a tentative menu for the week using some of my recipes, a few things off their own menu, and sample menus they gave me from other retreats held there.
 They had never done an all vegan menu.
-Lori and I planned everything out giving them leeway to make changes depending on availability of ingredients.
+Lori and I planned everything out giving them leeway to make changes depending on the availability of ingredients.

 For each meal we wanted to have something for everyone; something raw, rice or potatoes or yams, a tofu and/or tempeh dish, steamed veggies, some other veggie dish, sometimes a soup or appetizers, and fruit and tea for dessert.
 Each day had an ethnic theme.
-The kitchen/restaurant manager, Agoon, was my right hand man chatting with me each day about the following days meals.
-He made us homemade vegan and gluten-free bread from from red rice flour (traditionally the Balinese eat red rice and make flour from it).
+The kitchen/restaurant manager, Agoon, was my right-hand man chatting with me each day about the following day’s meals.
+He made us homemade vegan and gluten-free bread from red rice flour (traditionally the Balinese eat red rice and make flour from it).
 Every single thing they made for us was delicious.
-I couldn’t have been more happy with the food and I think the guests all had something to enjoy no matter what their dietary preferences included.
+I couldn’t have been happier with the food and I think the guests all had something to enjoy no matter what their dietary preferences included.

 We included three fitness talks and two exercise classes along with four yoga and two cooking classes during the retreat.
 This made it like a conference rather than just a yoga retreat.
-Since my goal and passion is to educate and share my knowledge with others on healthy eating and effective exercise it was important to include these kinds of classes.
-We had two excursions, one to Ubud Village and one to the beach.
-I felt like this was a good amount of things to do and they were well attended.
+Since my goal and passion are to educate and share my knowledge with others on healthy eating and effective exercise it was important to include these kinds of classes.
 Of course, all the classes and talks were optional.
 Some guests were out and about doing their own thing while most stayed and enjoyed the program that I had laid out for the retreat.
+We had two excursions, one to Ubud Village, which included some traditional Thai dancing, and one to the beach.
+I felt like this was a good amount of things to do and they were well attended.